tlichten/vagrant-vsim/README.md

 ## Installation

  - If you use [Git](http://git-scm.com/), clone this repo.
 If you don't use Git, [download](https://github.com/tlichten/vagrant-vsim/archive/master.zip) the project and extract it.
- - Download [*Clustered Data ONTAP 8.x Simulator for VMware Workstation, VMware Player, and VMware Fusion*](http://mysupport.netapp.com/NOW/download/tools/simulator/ontap/8.X/). cDOT Version 8.3RC1 and 8.2.3 have been tested.
+ - Download [*Clustered Data ONTAP 8.x Simulator for VMware Workstation, VMware Player, and VMware Fusion*](http://mysupport.netapp.com/NOW/download/tools/simulator/ontap/8.X/).
+Version 8.3RC1 and 8.2.3 have been tested.
  - Save the downloaded file ```vsim_netapp-cm.tgz``` to this project's root directory, e.g. ```~/vagrant-vsim/vsim_netapp-cm.tgz```
  - Configure the Cluster base license.
  Edit ```vsim.conf```, at the top set the 8.x Cluster base license within ```CLUSTER_BASE_LICENSE``` accordingly.
 The license can be obtained from the [support site](http://mysupport.netapp.com/NOW/download/tools/simulator/ontap/8.X/).